Starlink/hds-v5/README.md

 `datLen` is called but in some cases seemingly as an alias for `datClen`.

+### Chunking and dataset creation

+HDS allows primitives to be reshaped but HDF5 only allows that if you have specified the maximum size in advance.
+For now H5S_UNLIMITED is used as the maximum size but this requires that we define chunking.
+In the absence of any ability for the HDS API to provide guidance the library currently chunks based on the size of the array being created.

 ### datRenam

 Need to test whether `datRenam` or `datMove` break locators